EXPLORE THIS STORY

 Dominant angle identified — does not reflect unanimity of this country’s media

-France 24 headlines 'In Spain, the euthanasia of young Noelia Castillo reignites the end-of-life debate.'
-The verb 'reignites' is the key word: in France, the end-of-life debate is permanent, and every foreign case is immediately imported into the national arena.
-France has not legalized active euthanasia — the bill is under discussion — and the Noelia case lands like a piece of evidence in the French trial.
+France 24 headlines "In Spain, the euthanasia of young Noelia Castillo reopens the end-of-life debate."
+The verb "reopens" is key: in France, the end-of-life debate is permanent, and every foreign case is immediately imported into the French arena.
+France has not legalized active euthanasia—the bill is under discussion—and the Noelia case lands as evidence in the French legal proceeding.

-Systematic instrumentalization of foreign news for domestic debate
+Systematic mobilization of foreign news for domestic debate

-Frustrated exceptionalism: France as latecomer on end-of-life rights
+Frustrated exceptionalism: France as laggard on end-of-life rights

 Analytical distance that can dehumanize the narrative